tweag/python-monorepo-example/2017-08-14-inline-java.md

 ```

 The function `withJVM` starts an instance of the Java Virtual Machine (JVM),
-and the `java` quasiquotation executes the java code given to it as a block
+and the `java` quasiquotation executes the java code passed to it as a block
 of statements.
 The program can be built and executed with

 ```